PierreBesson/pierre-besson.fr/_posts/2024-09-07-private-ethereum-testnet.md

 tags: 'ethereum,testnet,kubernetes'
 categories: articles
 ---
-This article is a companion to the example deployment set up published on [github.com/PierreBesson/private-ethereum-testnet](https://github.com/PierreBesson/private-ethereum-testnet/).
+This article is a companion to the deployment configuration published on [github.com/PierreBesson/private-ethereum-testnet](https://github.com/PierreBesson/private-ethereum-testnet/).

 ## Introduction